 - When the grape leaves are ready, drain.
-Lay a grape leaf on your work surface and remove the stem if it has one.
+Lay a grape leaf on your work surface shiny side down and remove the stem if it has one.
 Cover up any openings by ripping another grape leaf and laying it on top where needed.
 Place about 1 Tbsp of filling (more or less, depending on the size of the leaf) near the bottom third of the leaf.
 Roll the bottom of the leaf up over the filling tightly.
 Fold the sides in and continue rolling tightly.
 Set aside seam-side down and continue with remaining grape leaves, reserving about 5-10 to line the bottom of the pot.

 - When you've finished wrapping the leaves, line the bottom of a large pot with the sliced potatoes.
 Cover with remaining grape leaves to block the starch from the potatoes.
 Place the rolled grape leaves in the pot tightly.

 - Cover the rolled grape leaves with a heat-proof plate or ceramic weight.
 Top with enough water to fully submerge the wrapped leaves, about 5 c.
 Add another teaspoon of salt and set over high heat to bring to a boil.
 Reduce to a simmer, cover and cook for 2.5 hours, being sure to check periodically on the cooking liquid and adding more water if necessary.